alteryx/evalml/docs/source/api_reference.rst

 Component Base Classes
 ~~~~~~~~~~~~~~~~~~~~~~
-Components make up a step of a pipeline and either transforms or predicts data.
+Components represent a step in a pipeline.

 .. autosummary::
     :toctree: generated